-(i) AASB 2015-6 Amendments to Australian Accounting Standards - Extending Related Party Disclosures to Not-for-Profit Public Sector Entities
+(i) AASB 2015-6 Amendments to Australian Accounting Standards - Extending Related Party Disclosures to Not-for-Profit Public Sector Entities are known, they will all have application to the Shire's operations.

 [AASB 10, 124 & 1049]

 The objective of this Standard was to extend the scope of AASB 124 Related Party Disclosures to include not-for-profit sector entities.